quasarframework/quasar-testing/packages/unit-jest/README.md

 Project-wide type-checking already takes place during development and into your IDE, so you won't usually need this during tests anyway.

+##### SWC support

+Experimental support has been added for [swc/jest](https://swc.rs/docs/usage/jest), which is a drop-in Rust replacement for ts-jest and should make your TypeScript Jest tests run faster.
+To install it, choose the relevant option when prompted on installation, ensuring also to choose typescript.

 ##### Double File Components (DFC)

 There are a couple of limitations due to Vue and TS incompabilities.